coder-swan/CFN-Project1/README.md

 ## **Wireframes**

 The wireframe design programme that I have used for my project is [Balsamic](https://balsamiq.com/) as it is an easy to use and efficient way for me to map out how I would like my site to look.
-Here are the initial drawings for my site:
+There is a copy of the wireframes in the folder at the top.

 ---